 Even with automation and planning, it can still be tricky to scale your marketing when you’re a one-man-band.
-As your business grows, it might be time to outsource some of your marketing tasks to a professional – or hire a member of staff who can help you in-house.
+As your business grows, it might be time to outsource some of your marketing tasks to a professional.
+Or, maybe even hire a member of staff who can help you in-house.

-Not only will you get the expertise of a marketing professional, but it’ll also free up lots of your time to focus on growing other areas of the business.
+Not only will you get the expertise of a marketing professional, but it’ll also free up lots of your time.
+You can use that time to focus on growing other areas of the business.

 Find out more about the pros and cons of hiring staff for your small business.

 Whether you choose to outsource or hire a member of staff, I’d recommend keeping your marketing planning and strategy in-house.